 Potassium as an abundant element, making up around 2.5% of the Earth’s crust, but there’s a catch.
 Most of it is locked away in insoluble minerals, deep beneath the reach of even the most powerful roots.
 What’s at the surface tends to cycle through plants and animals, then back into the soil in the form of manure or other organic waste.

 Many potassium fertilizers involve simply digging up that deep mineral source and grinding it up, like potash, greensand or granite dust.
 Others come from the potassium inside the bodies of plants and animals.
-Decomposing matter like manure or compost, as well ash and spent seeds, all have valuable potassium to return to the earth.
+A decomposing matter like manure or compost, as well as ash and spent seeds, all have valuable potassium to return to the earth.

 Do all fertilizers contain Potassium?

-Mot all fertilizers contain potassium.
+Not all fertilizers contain potassium.
 Plenty are designed to boost foliage, and so concentrate on nitrogen.
-Others treat more specific deficiencies, or opt to provide only micro-nutrients instead.
+Others treat more specific deficiencies or opt to provide only micro-nutrients instead.

 11 High Potassium fertilizers